briansu2004/MyAngular/README.md

 ---

-### 2. Learn “What’s New” — But at the Concept Level
+### 2. Learn “What's New” - But at the Concept Level

 Interviewers expect awareness, not memorization.